Meet Lauren Pritchard

 Our highly ambitious trainees are focused on career progression and our top quality training provides them with the foundations necessary to build their leadership skills.

-Meet Lauren Pritchard - South Farnham School (Middle Leader - English)
+Meet Lauren Pritchard - Year Leader South Farnham School (English Co-ordinator)

 Having already been immersed within the classroom I was excited that this was a fundamental part of the training programme.
 I was able to spend valuable, additional time in the classroom (in comparison to alternative training routes) which was complemented by professional studies days led by those who were experts in their field.
 Additionally I chose to pursue the optional PGCE through the link with Roehampton University; all of which culminated in a rewarding, challenging and inspiring course.